jsbien/glyph-miner/INSTALL.md

 ### Testing

-Various testing tools are available in the `local/` directory.
+Various testing tools are available in the `local/` and `tests` directories.

 #### Regressions testing